Erasing Self-Supervised Learning Backdoor by Cluster Activation Masking: Implementation Details

 \subsection{Analysis of Poisonous Image Detection}

 A key step in PatchSearch and our PoisonCAM is to detect poisonous images in the training set and remove them.
 To further investigate the effectiveness of our method, we analyze the results of poisonous image detection by PoisonCAM and PatchSearch.
 In Table \ref{table:ssl_remove}, we report the number of total removed images (Total Rem.), recall, and precision on three datasets.
 We have the following observations: \begin{itemize} \item Compared to PatchSearch, our PoisonCAM significantly improves average precision by 43.9\%, 43.4\%, and 16.1\% on ImageNet-100 (poison rate 0.5\%), ImageNet-100 (poison rate 1.0\%), and STL-10 (poison rate 5.0\%), respectively.
 These results demonstrate that PoisonCAM can detect poisonous images more accurately and reduce mistakenly removed benign samples, which also results in the lower Total Rem.
 Subsequently, PoisonCAM can facilitate more sufficient training to improve the performance of the SSL models. \item Moreover, PoisonCAM achieves similar or higher recall compared to PatchSearch on three datasets.
 Especially, the recall of PoisonCAM is always higher than 95\% on all datasets.
-As a result, PoisonCAM can remove poisonous samples more effectively and facilitate detoxified SSL training. \end{itemize} We include the detailed results of every target category in Supplementary Material.
+As a result, PoisonCAM can remove poisonous samples more effectively and facilitate detoxified SSL training. \end{itemize}